BIBSYSDEV/sentralimport-react-frontend/README.md

 Dette er en prototype for en reactapplikasjon for sentralimport til CRISTIN.

-For mer info om app: https://app.cristin.no/

-For dokumentasjon av REST-API: https://api.cristin.no/index.html

 ## Available Scripts

 In the project directory, you can run: